Ferrari Ki Sawaari

-Ferrari Ki Sawaari (translation: A Ride In The Ferrari) is a 2012 Indian Hindi-language sports comedy drama film written and directed by Rajesh Mapuskar and produced by Vidhu Vinod Chopra under the production banners of Eros International and Vinod Chopra Films.
-The film was released in India on 15 June 2012 and stars an ensemble cast of Sharman Joshi, Boman Irani, Ritvik Sahore, Vidya Balan, Paresh Rawal, Seema Bhargava Pahwa, Deepak Shirke, Aakash Dabhade, Vijay Nikam, Nilesh Diwekar and Bhalchandra Kadam.
+Ferrari Ki Sawaari is a 2012 Indian Hindi-language sports comedy drama film written and directed by Rajesh Mapuskar and produced by Vidhu Vinod Chopra under Vinod Chopra Films.
+The film stars an ensemble cast of Sharman Joshi, Boman Irani, Ritvik Sahore, Vidya Balan, Paresh Rawal, Seema Bhargava Pahwa, Deepak Shirke, Aakash Dabhade, Vijay Nikam, Nilesh Diwekar, and Bhalchandra Kadam.

 Plot

-Rustom Deboo (Sharman Joshi), also known as Rusy, is a lower-middle-class Parsi head clerk at the Worli Regional Transport Office in Mumbai.
-Since his wife died, he resides in a small apartment in the Parsi colony along with his young, school-going son, Kayoze Deboo (Ritvik Sahore), also known as Kayo, and his elderly, grumpy father, Behram Deboo (Boman Irani).
+Rustom Deboo also known as Rusy, is a lower-middle-class Parsi head clerk at the Worli Regional Transport Office in Mumbai.
+Since his wife died, he resides in a small apartment in the Parsi colony along with his young, school-going son, Kayoze Deboo, also known as Kayo, and his elderly, grumpy father, Behram Deboo.
 Rusy is a completely honest and upright man who teaches his son to emulate him.
 Kayo has an extreme obsession with cricket with lots of promises, but his father is unable to purchase him enough cricket clothing and equipment because of his meager income.
 Kayo's school organises a cricket camp in Lord's Cricket Ground, London, which would provide Kayo a chance to play with his role model, Sachin Tendulkar.
 Rusy decides that his son will attend this camp in spite of the hefty fee of ₹1.5 lakh.
 The hopeless Behram, who is lamenting the tragedy that changed the game of his life, believes that Kayo just wastes his time in playing cricket and unsuccessfully warns Rusy against sending his son to London.
 Rusy tries every trick in his book to put the money together, but all his efforts go in vain.

 In an attempt to fulfill his son's dream, Rusy reluctantly performs his first act of dishonesty by somehow stealing the gleaming red Ferrari car owned by Sachin Tendulkar just for a couple of hours.
 The only problem is that the naive Rusy does not inform the legendary owner of the car about it.
 A wild, breathless, bumpy ride begins that leads to a menagerie of amazing characters: a marriage planner who will stop at nothing; a greedy politician and his reckless son; a Laurel-and-Hardyesque pair of loyal attendants; and a mechanic who specialises in stolen cars.
 As the Ferrari zooms through this chaotic world of street thugs and collective marriages, another saga unfolds – Behram and his secret injuries and an epic rivalry that goes back 38 years.
 Rusy must dodge bullets and bouncers for one unforgettable night and play the role of a perfect father.
 Can he do it?
 Ferrari Ki Sawaari is a fun-filled story of small guys and their big dreams and how these dreams turn into a mad comedy of errors.
 Fasten your seatbelts.
 The joy ride awaits.